soccermatics/ModellingDynamicalSystems/course/source/gallery/lesson3/plot_discrete1D.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 181-183
+GENERATED FROM PYTHON SOURCE LINES 180-182

-And now let's make the difference only 0.001
+Now let's make the difference only 0.001 and plot the change over time.

 ..
-GENERATED FROM PYTHON SOURCE LINES 184-191
+GENERATED FROM PYTHON SOURCE LINES 183-192

 .. code-block:: default